Home Assistant: Setting up the Aqara FP2 Presence Sensor

 I placed my Aqara FP2 mid way up on the narrow wall strip between the two windows.
 This provided wide coverage of my desk and the hallway leading to the office and the stairs going up to the loft.

-Home Assistant Zone Configuration
+Home Assistant Entity Configuration

 1. On the Integration screen in HA click on the presence sensor name in the HomeKit controller tile.